Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 4 Februari 2026 16.58.16 UTC
+- WIB: Rabu, 4 Februari 2026 17.55.24 UTC
-- WITA: Rabu, 4 Februari 2026 17.58.16 UTC
+- WITA: Rabu, 4 Februari 2026 18.55.24 UTC
-- WIT: Rabu, 4 Februari 2026 18.58.16 UTC
+- WIT: Rabu, 4 Februari 2026 19.55.24 UTC

 Kutipan Inspiratif:
-"Success is no accident.
-It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."
+"A life spent making mistakes is not only more honorable, but more useful than a life spent doing nothing."

-Kategori: success
+Kategori: motivational